kubernetes-sigs/network-policy-api/site-src/npeps/npep-137-conformance-profiles.md

 ## Introduction

+Currently, the conformance tests are grouped into `StandardFeatures` and `ExperimentalFeatures`.

+* A feature is considered to be `Standard` and is part of the `StandardCRD` if it is stable and has had more than 6 months of soak time and has two or more implementations implementing it.
+* A feature is considered to be `Experimental` and is part of the `ExperimentalCRD` if it is relatively new, not stable enough as decided by the community or doesn't have at least two implementations implementing it.

-Currently, the conformance tests are grouped into `CoreFeatures` and `ExtendedFeatures`.
-The support for features that fall under the `CoreFeatures` are a requirement for conformant implementations, while the support for features that fall under `ExtendedFeatures` are optional and do not gate API conformance for implementations.
+The support for features that fall under the `StandardFeatures` are a requirement for conformant implementations.
+If implementations implement features that fall under `ExperimentalFeatures`, they have to pass the experimental feature conformance tests for those features.

 In this NPEP, we will add a concept called `named profiles` which will indicate a "level of conformance" for a given resource.
 We are picking profiles on a resource